Drumming out: American Revolutionary War

-The earliest known discharge of an American soldier involved the drumming out of Lieutenant Frederick Gotthold Enslin for attempted sodomy in March 1778 during the Revolutionary War.
-The diary of Lieutenant James McMichael contains a record of the sentence being carried out:
+The earliest known discharge of an American soldier by drumming out involved the drumming out of Moses Pickett for “Disobedience of orders, and damning his Officers,” Washington reviewed the sentence and approved its enforcement.
+He instructed that it be carried out in General Orders for 15 September 1775.

-The sentencing order, approved by George Washington, called for Enslin to be permanently drummed out of the Continental Army.

 American Civil War

 American Civil War officers drummed out of service might have their heads shaved and their uniforms stripped of insignia and be paraded in front of their comrades.
 Fellow officers were forbidden to touch the person being dishonorably discharged, but in more than one case after the war had ended, a drummed-out man was found dead after receiving a beating from his former comrades.
 When someone was being drummed out, the tune "Rogue's March" would be played.